 Interestingly, an old steam engine that used to work there was left behind.
 So we ate lunch looking at old photos and a huge machine.

-We were also surprised by the short distances between the towns – about 30 km on average and a large number of cars on roads.
+We were also surprised by the short distances between the towns – about 30 km on average and the large number of cars on the roads.